kalaspuff/utcnow/README.md

 utcnow.utcnow()
 # "2021-02-18T08:24:48.382262Z"

-# same thing can be accomplished using datetime and all of these calls returns the same str value:
+# Similar can be accomplished with datetime – these lines returns the same string value:
 # 1. utcnow.utcnow()
 # 2. str(utcnow)
 # 3. str(utcnow.utcnow)